Note

 Categorical Feature Support in Gradient Boosting#

-In this example, we will compare the training times and prediction
+In this example, we compare the training times and prediction performances of

 OneHotEncoder